chooron/HyDLPy/README.md

 **HyDLPy** is a cutting-edge Python framework that seamlessly integrates traditional process-based hydrological models with modern deep learning techniques.
 Built on PyTorch and PyTorch Lightning, it enables researchers and practitioners to construct hybrid models that combine the interpretability of physics-based approaches with the flexibility and predictive power of neural networks.

+**⚠️ WARNING: This is a private library for internal use only.
+It is highly unstable and the API is subject to change without notice.
+DO NOT USE IN PRODUCTION.**

 ### 🎯 Key Features

 - **🔬 Symbolic Model Definition**: Define hydrological processes using SymPy equations with automatic compilation to PyTorch